Eunectes murinus Care Guide

 🪳 Feeding

 Feed appropriately sized frozen-thawed rodents, rabbits, poultry, or other whole prey under a strict safety plan.
 Size meals to the animal, not to appetite alone.
-Babies or slings eat smaller meals more often; adults usually eat less often and should be kept in lean, muscular condition.
-Remove uneaten insect prey before a tarantula molts, and avoid handling snakes for at least 48 hours after meals.
+Hatchlings eat smaller meals more often; adults usually eat less often and should be kept in lean, muscular condition.
+Offer appropriately sized prey, remove uneaten prey promptly, and avoid handling snakes for at least 48 hours after meals.

 🥚 Breeding